A Quick Start Guide

 - Position your cursor in the point in your post where you want your media to appear.
 WordPress will automatically insert your new media where your cursor currently is, so make sure it is not in the middle of a word or a sentence.

 - Next you’ll have the option to change the title, caption, description, alignment and size.
 Remember that the width of your blog post will typically be less than 500px.
-If you upload an image or video that is wider than this, it will almost certainly not fit.
-In this case you’ll want to click either “Medium” or “Large” size options and WordPress will resize it to fit into your theme.
+If you upload an image or video that is wider than this, it may not fit correctly.
+In this case you’ll want to click either “Medium” or “Thumbnail” size options and WordPress will resize it to fit into your theme.
 Try one of these options now so you can see the results.
+If you pick a smaller size, make sure that there’s a “Link To” selected.

 - Click Insert into Post.
 Your new image will appear in the post body at the point your cursor was at.